Serio-Programming/Bailey-Pipeline/README.md

 # Bailey-Pipeline
 IMPORTANT: <br>
 This document is incomplete and a work in progress.
+It is intended to guide you on using this program.
 Your patience is appreciated. <br>
 <br>
 BACKGROUND: <br>
 This is a bit of story about how the program came to be.
 Skip this part if you're interested in how it actually works/how to run it. <br>